 Check off the highlights of Belgrade and get your bearings in the city on this comprehensive 3-hour sightseeing tour.
-Explore the New Belgrade, Dedinje, and Upper town on both sides of the Sava River; walk around Kalemegdan Park and the Belgrade Castle complex; and see landmarks, including the Church of Saint Sava, the House of Flowers, and St. Mark’s Church.
+Explore the New Belgrade, Dedinje, and Upper Town on both sides of the Sava River; walk around Kalemegdan Park and the Belgrade Castle complex; and see landmarks, including the Church of Saint Sava, the House of Flowers, and St. Mark’s Church.

-What’s included?
+What’s included:

-- Free hotel pick-up and drop-off
+- Hotel pick-up and drop-off

 - Transport by air-conditioned minivan (4-7 pax) or private sedan car (1-3 pax)